monikastrah/431-2020/labs/lab07/lab07.md

 at least two population means or medians using either paired or independent samples in a published work (online or not) for which you can find the complete sourcing information, and which was built no earlier than January 1, 2016.
+You want to pick a visualization that you think you can improve, either because it’s not designed well, or because it’s misleading with regard to the comparison it’s designed to support.

 Provide the complete reference and a copy of the image itself (including any captions or titles) and surrounding material for the visualization.